 How to Avoid: While each property is unique, you have to account for many of the costs that all rental properties will face.
 This includes costs like vacancies between tenants, maintenance, and repairs.
 Additionally, there are other fees such as HOA, taxes, leasing fees, property management, and insurance, which can all affect your bottom-line.
 Calculating these costs in advance can help you plan accordingly and know what kind of realistic profits to expect.

 Pitfall #5: Focusing too Heavily on the Appearance of the Investment Property

 The old saying goes that we can’t “judge a book by its cover” and that is a pitfall that many investors find themselves being stuck in when it comes to residential real estate.
 Just because a property might have been the victim of bad lighting or pictures taken from an amateur, it shouldn’t be the overall deciding factor, if it is a good investment or not.

 See the example above that shows how photos can sometimes be deceiving when it comes to real estate.
 Based off the before photos, an investor may have overlooked this investment property, which would have been a big mistake.
-After the renovation, as you can see in the After photos, this property tenanted quickly and received the full rent projection of $980.
+After the renovation, as you can see in the After photos, this property tenanted quickly and received the full monthly rent projection of $980.